sikai00/tp/docs/UserGuide.md

 </div>

 Examples:

-* Suppose you just met John, and he provided you with only his name and phone number, you can add him in using,
+* Add a client named John Tan and his phone number.
   * `addClient n/John Tan p/12345678`
-* Suppose John also provides his birthday, you can add him using,
+* Same as above, but with his birthday this time.
   * `addClient n/John Tan p/12345678 b/12122000`
-* Suppose John provides all his particular, you can add him using,
+* Same as above, but with even more details.
   * `addClient n/John Tan p/12345678 e/johntan@insurec.com a/123 ABC ROAD, #11-01 pd/Product1`
-* Suppose the phone number `12345678` is **already in** _MyInsuRec_, adding the following command will result in an error!
-  * `addClient n/John Tan p/12345678`

 #### 7.1.2 List clients: `listClient`

-List clients in MyInsuRec with a valid filter.
+Shows the list of clients in MyInsuRec.
+A valid filter can also be applied to show a selected list of clients.

 Format: `listClient [pd/PRODUCT || b/BIRTHDAY]`

-* A valid filter can be clients who have bought the product `PRODUCT` or clients whose birthday is in range `BIRTHDAY`
+* A valid filter can be clients who have bought the product `PRODUCT` or clients whose birthday is in range `BIRTHDAY`.
 * `BIRTHDAY` is specified by keywords.
 The possible keywords are:
   * `tomorrow` for a list of clients whose birthday is tomorrow;
   * `week` for a list of clients whose birthday is in the next week;
   * `month` for a list of clients whose birthday is in the next month.

+Use case:
+1. You want to find out all your clients with upcoming birthdays so that you can prepare ahead and ensure that every client gets some birthday well wishes!
+2. You want to identify the number of clients who purchased a particular product for analytics reasons.

 Examples:
+* List all clients
   * `listClient`
+* List all clients who purchased Product1
   * `listClient pd/Product1`
+* List all clients with their birthdays in the next week
   * `listClient b/week`

 <div markdown="span" class="alert alert-warning">**:exclamation: Caution:** Both filters cannot exist simultaneously.
 A user can only apply one filter at each time.
 For example, `listClient pd/Product1 b/week` is strictly not allowed.